mongchuan/special-octo-sniffle/README.md

 ---
 # Banks
 Bank of America and Chase all have student accounts for people under 24.
-Just need to bring proof of student which is your admin card, passport, proof of residence (letter when you receive your SIM card)
+Just need to bring proof of student which is your admin card, passport, proof of residence (letter when you receive your SIM card).
+They will not require a minimum balance until the date of your graduation which you can give whenever within a 4/5 year time period from when you create the account.